 Mental health disorders are difficult to diagnose solely based off of a personal questionnaire.
 Oftentimes, individuals suffering from a mental health condition or addiction have co-occurring disorders that are hard to recognize due to the overlapping of symptoms.
 For example, someone who suffers from addiction may also be depressed – but his or her depressive symptoms can be chalked up to the effects of long-term substance abuse.
 Furthermore, an accurate diagnosis is necessary to provide individuals with a more accurate treatment plan.
 Leaving any co-occurring disorders undiagnosed can pose serious risks to their overall well-being and course of treatment.
 As a result, medical professionals are beginning to favor an innovative form of therapy, referred to as brain mapping.

 Brain mapping is a fairly new and convenient way for doctors to identify mental and medical disorders as well as addictions.
-Non-invasive and extremely effective, brain mapping has begun to revolutionize mental health and addiction care across the country.
-Brain mapping is defined generally as the study of anatomy and function in the brain and spinal cord through the use of imaging, immunohistochemistry, molecular & optogenetics, stem cell and cellular biology, engineering, neurophysiology, and nanotechnology.
+Non-invasive and extremely effective, this technique has begun to revolutionize mental health and addiction care across the country.
+Brain mapping is defined as the study of anatomy and function in the brain and spinal cord through the use of imaging, immunohistochemistry, molecular & optogenetics, stem cell and cellular biology, engineering, neurophysiology, and nanotechnology.
 In other words, brain mapping allows medical professionals to notice inconsistencies in brain waves and functions.
-Therefore, brain mapping gives doctors definitive answers in regard to an accurate diagnosis.
+Therefore, this advanced technology gives doctors definitive answers in regard to an accurate diagnosis.
 This kind of treatment has the opportunity to revolutionize the way we conduct mental and behavioral healthcare.

 What is Brain Mapping & Neurofeedback?